SeaconLogistics/Seacon-API/index.md

 #### Status messages:
-This is used to update the Seacon files with tracking and tracing statuses.
+This is used to update the Seacon system with tracking and tracing statuses.

 Test With:
 `http://webservice.seaconlogistics.com:9000/validate?validate=status-message-65101-flat`